 After you’ve done some testing with mobile app install ads, shift into app events (AEO) and value (VO) bidding.

-One caveat: If you’ve just started advertising, you may have to wait before you get access to value bidding.
+One caveat: If you’ve just started app advertising on Facebook, you may have to wait before you get access to value bidding.
 Your account needs to accrue enough app event data for value bidding to work.